dpresto/dpresto.github.io/_posts/2018-09-05-new blog name test.md

 ---
 layout: post
-title: "Example Content"
+title: "New post test"
-author: "Chester"
+author: "Dominic"
 ---

 Here's some content, I wonder how it will work… I need to figure out the markdown styles for this.